-On 1 January 2021, when the common EU VAT area comes into force, a provisional arrangement that has existed – with occasional adjustments – since the creation of the European single market in 1993 will come to an end.
+On 1 January 2021, when the common EU VAT area comes into force, a provisional arrangement that has existed – with occasional adjustments – since the creation of the European single market in 1993 will end.
 After more than a quarter of a century, the Commission’s reform proposal is intended to make the confusing and exceptional VAT system in the EU simpler, more robust and more fraud-proof.

 The most important changes in 2021 at a glance:

-2) In future, VAT will be applied to cross-border trade between companies.
+2) VAT will be applied to cross-border trade between companies.
 Until now, this type of trade has been exempt from VAT.
 In this way, the Commission wants to prevent companies from collecting VAT without transferring it to the state.

 6) There are two options for the taxation of import shipments with a value of up to EUR 150 from a non-EU country: The supplier can use the contact point Import-OSS for the VAT declaration; the goods are then exempt from EUSt.
 Or he can use a simplified procedure to declare or register the EUSt, in which case the responsibility is shifted to the postal service providers.